maxmellman/E-Commerce_Database-Analyst/README.md

 # Introduction
 I'm an Ecommerce Database Analyst for an online retailer which has just launched their first product.
 I will analyze and optimize marketing channels, measure and test website conversion performance, and use data to understand the impact of changes to the website.

+You can follow along using my Tableau Dashboard for this analysis here:<a href="https://public.tableau.com/profile/max53497276#!/"> Tableau Profile for Max Mellman</a>

 # Dataset

 The ecommerce dataset is from an online retailer using in-house server hosting for their website.
 They have multiple new products launched and I will derive insights into how well they're website is driving sales.
 My analysis drills down into the first year's performance.